photo/documentation/docs/faq/ProAccounts.markdown

 Pro Accounts
 ===========================

+## I've heard that Pro accounts are no longer being offered.
+What does that mean for me?
+As of 25 October 2013, new Unlimited Pro accounts are no longer available for purchase.
+Current Pro accounts will continue to be honored and renewed at the same $29.99 per year rate.

-## What do I get with a Trovebox Pro account?
+## What did I get with a Trovebox Pro account?
 With a pro account, you get:

 * Unlimited photo uploads (Compare to 100 photos/month for free users)